 How does adoptive T cell transfer work?

 Typically during an immune response, T cells multiply.
 After the initial response, most of the newly made T cells are eliminated.
 This keeps the total T cell number in the body at a normal level.
-The normal level of T cells is usually not high enough to sustain a response strong enough to effectively fight cancer.21
+The normal level of T cells is usually not high enough to sustain a response strong enough to effectively fight cancer.23,24,25

 However, there is evidence that T cells have the ability to multiply in abundance when given to someone whose immune system has been weakened.
 Therefore, in an adoptive T cell transfer, patients are given chemotherapy prior to the adoptive T cell transfer in order to suppress their immune system.
-Once the chemotherapy is completed and the immune system is weakened, billions of modified T cells are reintroduced into the patient.
-The goal of the T cell transfer is to enable the immune system to attack the tumors in a large number that is otherwise impossible and in a way that it is incapable of doing on its own.22
+Once the chemotherapy is completed and the immune system is weakened, hundreds of millions of modified T cells are reintroduced into the patient.
+The goal of the T cell transfer is to enable the immune system to attack the tumors in a large number that is otherwise impossible and in a way that it is incapable of doing on its own.23,24,25

-How are T cells removed from and returned to a patient?
+how are t cells removed from and returned to a patient?